 Ardenia Investment Ltd, a company controlled to equal parts by Oasmia's founders Bo Cederstrand and Julian Aleksov, is registered as the applicant and holder of the patents which forms the basis for Oasmia's business.
 Through an agreement between Ardenia and Oasmia, the rights to these patents have been transferred to Oasmia.
-Ardenia cross charges their administration costs for these patents.
+Ardenia cross charges itsadministration costs for these patents.

-Cross charged costs and Oasmia's outstanding liability as per April 30 last three fiscal years, million SEK:
+Cross charged costs and Oasmia's outstanding liability as per April 30 for the last three fiscal years, million SEK:

-May 1, 2015 - April 30, 2016 May 1, 2014- April 30, 2015 May 1, 2013 - April 30, 2014 Cross charged administration costs 2.23 1.40 4.68 Liability as per April 30 0.00 0.00 0.00
+• , May 1, 2015 - April 30, 2016 • ,

+Cross charged administration costs 1.37 2.23 1.40

+Liability as per April 30 0.72 0.00 0.00